Several bridges have spanned the River Thames on this exact location.

 26. The New London Bridge, which remarkably found a new home at Lake Havasu City in Arizona in the United States, is made of Haytor granite.
 That’s a sort of granite tor coming from the eastern edge of Dartmoor in the English county of Devon.

-27. Ivan Luckin is the name of the council member that suggested to sell the New London Bridge.
+27. Ivan Luckin is the name of the council member that suggested selling the New London Bridge.
 When he made the suggestion, they all thought he was crazy.
 They didn’t think that anymore when they were able to add $2,460,000 to their bank account!

 28. Selling a historical building has been repeated!
 In order to construct London’s tallest skyscraper “The Shard,” the Baltic Exchange needed to be moved.
 The owners put it up for sale and it eventually got bought by a businessman in Tallinn, Estonia who plans to rebuild it in his city’s historical center.

-29. The newest version of London Bridge cost a total of £4 million to construct.
+29. The newest version of London Bridge costs a total of £4 million to construct.
 That’s over £55 million today!
 The cost of construction was completely covered by a fundraiser created by the Bridge House Estates charity.

 30. In the early 20th century, it was decided to widen the bridge to ease the traffic congestion on London Bridge.
 For this project, they went to the same quarry in Dartmoor to get some more granite blocks.
 Apparently, they had too many corbels and some were returned.
 Remarkably, they are still laying around over 100 years later!